Send the link below via email or IMCopy

 Growing Support for Political Extremism

 Hitler Becomes Chancellor

-In January 1933, Hindenburg thought he could get the Nazis on his side by offering to make Hitler vice chancellor.
-He refused and demanded to be made chancellor.
-They agreed, thinking they could control him.
+In January 1933, Hindenburg thought he could get the Nazis on his side by offering to make Hitler chancellor. an attempt to control him.

 Reasons Why Hitler Rose to Power

 a great, persuasive speaker who made promises - Gained a lot of support